• home-img-wood_v1

 Pay attention to the weight distribution.
 Cutting that much of the tree out will stimulate new growth for next year’s production and pruning.

-Sweet Cherry Trees
+Sweet and Tart Cherry Trees

 Sweet cherry trees grow tall at a fast rate and tart cherry trees naturally stay smaller.
 With sweet cherries, skip a single year of pruning in the open vase style.